huuthang120208/huuthang1231/README.md

 end
 function equiptool(toolname,x)
     if not x then
-        if  OrionLib.Flags["Dragon Talon"].Value
+        if  RayfieldLibrary.Flags["Dragon Talon"].Value
-        or OrionLib.Flags["Electric Claw"].Value
+        or RayfieldLibrary.Flags["Electric Claw"].Value
-        or OrionLib.Flags["Sharkman Karate"].Value
+        or RayfieldLibrary.Flags["Sharkman Karate"].Value
-        or OrionLib.Flags["DeathStep"].Value
+        or RayfieldLibrary.Flags["DeathStep"].Value
-        or OrionLib.Flags["SuperHuman"].Value then
+        or RayfieldLibrary.Flags["SuperHuman"].Value then
             if plr.Backpack:FindFirstChild(NameWeapon("Melee"))  then
                 plr.Character.Humanoid:EquipTool(plr.Backpack:FindFirstChild(NameWeapon("Melee")))
             end